michaelkeisu/book-app/README.md

 requires MongoDB and Node 5.x

+- "npm run installAll" to install server & client dependencies.
+- "npm start" to run server.

-see package.json for scripts to run
+see package.json for other scripts to run